Maine Motor Transport Association

 PHASE II Verification and Auditing

-If you are selected to participate in Phase II, it is highly recommended that you begin Phase III – the Grand Champion Entry right away to allow plenty of time.
-The deadline for the Grand Champion Entry is November 9, 2018.
+If you are selected to participate in Phase II, it is highly recommended that you begin Phase III – the Grand Champion Entry ‑ right away to allow plenty of time.
+The deadline for the Grand Champion Entry is the second Friday in November.

 The individual conducting the audit will contact the top three companies of each group to set up a date and time to meet at the company to verify and audit the following information:

-1. The mileage that should be used is from July 1, 2017 through June 30, 2018.
+1. The mileage that should be used is from July 1 through June 30 of the current year.
 Visiting auditors will simply review the total mileage and verify that mileage against the total mileage on your entry form.

-2. The number of DOT recordable accidents will be verified by comparing the company’s accident register as required by Section 390.15 (b) of the FMCSRs with a copy of a recent Motor Carrier Management Information System (MCMIS) report that has been run subsequent to June 30, 2018 covering accidents between July 1, 2017 and June 30, 2018.
+2. The number of DOT recordable accidents will be verified by comparing the company’s accident register as required by Section 390.15 (b) of the FMCSRs with a copy of a recent Motor Carrier Management Information System (MCMIS) report that has been run subsequent to June 30 covering accidents between July 1 through June 30 of the current year.
 The Company Safety Profile (CSP) report is to be provided by the applicant and can be ordered at https://safer.fmcsa.dot.gov/CSP_Order.asp.

 Should an auditor determine that an error was made in accurately completing the entry form, he/she will notify the appropriate representative of the Maine Motor Transport Association.
 Should that entry be disqualified, the next best entry will be selected and placed in line for one of three plaques in the respective group.